samarthhgowdaa/samarthhgowdaa.github.io/_posts/2025-10-27-project01-blinkingLED.md

 The first thing everyone does after getting an Arduino is making that built-in LED blink and that’s where the magic begins.
 So what next?
 Let’s connect a few wires and make the software talk to the hardware.

-Before we start, you might want to go through my previous blogs on <a href="https://samarthhgowdaa.github.io/posts/Arduino/" target="_blank">Arduino</a>, <a href="https://samarthhgowdaa.github.io/posts/projects/" target="_blank">Projects</a>, and the <a href="https://samarthhgowdaa.github.io/categories/projects/" target="_blank">Catalogue</a>, which is basically a guide to my projects in sequential order.
+Before we start, you might want to go through my previous blogs on <a href="https://samarthhgowdaa.github.io/posts/Arduino/" target="_blank">Arduino</a>, Projects, and the Catalogue, which is basically a guide to my projects in sequential order.

 So without further ado, let’s get started!